javivilchis/reactportfolio/README.md

 20211109.4 updates to contact page for plugin in the contact service to send out emails to me.<br>
 20211104.3 troubleshoot the router issue when the pages were reloaded in a PHP server it would give back a 404 error.<br>
 20211101.1 released website to production.<br>
+20210304.1 add news section to the bottom of the page<br>